Energy Innsbruck

-Energy Innsbruck is a private radio station of Innsbruck, broadcasting from Vienna.
+Energy Innsbruck is a private radio station of Innsbruck that broadcasts from Vienna.
 The station is part from the NRJ GROUP.
-The station broadcasts to Innsbruck and its surroundings at the Frequency 99,9 MHz from 22 September 2008 and at the Frequencies 107.7 MHz and 93.6 MHz since October 2013.
+It broadcasts to Innsbruck and its surroundings at the Frequency 99,9 MHz from 22 September 2008 and at the Frequencies 107.7 MHz and 93.6 MHz since October 2013.
 NRJ is known internationally as a youth radio station.